-The Master of Science (MSc) in Forensic Science, subject area Identification offers in-depth training, both theoretical and practical, in the identification of people or objects.
+The Master of Science (MSc) in Forensic Science, orientation Identification offers in-depth training, both theoretical and practical, in the identification of people or objects.
 Transdisciplinary teaching covers the main areas of identification: fingerprinting, DNA analysis, biometrics, traceology, firearms and handwriting/signatures, and lays particular emphasis on probabilistic methods of interpretation.

-Master of Science (MSc) in Forensic Science, subject area Identification
+Master of Science (MSc) in Forensic Science, orientation Identification

 French, some courses in English.
 Recommended level : C1.